43 pointsby smartmic7 months ago4 comments

 > Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified bug-ridden slow implementation of half of Common Lisp

-• dleslie4 days ago
+• dleslie7 months ago

 Interesting; it's an opinionated implementation of R7RS.
 Lost of deviations is here: